jpowcode/comment_stripper/readme.rst

 screen.
 I've written a program that will extract the comments from a file and write a new file without the comments.
-This program as act as a watcher that continually waits for a change to made to the file with comments and writes to the commentless file.
-Now this may be a feature that is available in some IDE's, but I use `ATOM <https://atom.io/>`__ and I couldn't find anything that would do this for me.
+This program as act as a watcher that continually waits for a change to made to the file with comments and writes to the comment-less file.
+Now this may be a feature that is available in some IDEs, but I use `ATOM <https://atom.io/>`__ and I couldn't find anything that would do this for me.
 The way I set up ATOM is with two windows, one on the left with the file including comments (which I make edits in) and one on the right which contains